Fundamentals: 200 hours Summer Immersion

 A $500 (+HST) non-refundable deposit will be required upon acceptance of your application.
 This includes a membership at Octopus Garden from July 1st, 2018 until December 31st, 2018.

-- Full tuition payment or the first installment must be received by June 16th, 2018.
+Full tuition payment or the first installment must be received by June 28th, 2018.
 A full refund minus deposit will be issued if notice to cancel is received at least one month before the start date.
-There will be no refunds or transfers after 30 days prior to the start date.
-Please note: These refund policies apply to both payment options, either tuition in full or by installments.
+There will be no refunds or transfers after 30 days prior to the start date; these refund policies apply to both payment options, either tuition in full or by installments.

 Alumni Share Their Experience

 Listen to what alumni have to say about the 200-Hour Teacher Training program:

 The teaching training program and practicing intensively with the community at Octopus Garden throughout the year prior was instrumental in bringing my practice to the next level.
 As I began delving deeper into my own practice, I learned to trust the honesty of my body’s wisdom and intuition.
 I found a deeper awareness of my body’s special intelligence and felt more grounded in myself than ever.
 I have also now deeply accepted that our wounds can blossom into our gifts, and learned to respect this process. – EH

 The Octopus Garden Teacher training program not only transformed my practice, but it gave me amazing (continuing) insight into the anatomical and energetic workings of the body and a deeply joyful renewal of spirit.
 This is a life-changing program, probably the most valuable and inspirational 200 hours I ever spent! – EH